A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Model and transport observables

 \section{Model and transport observables}

-In this work, we focus on the analysis of the energy spectrum and transport observables of systems that can be modeled as 2D junctions with different parallel interfaces and transversal translational invariance.
-The electronic properties of the surface of a very large width topological insulator slab of the Bi$_{2}$Se$_{3}$ family are described by an effective zero-mass Dirac Hamiltonian at the $\boldsymbol{\Gamma}$ point.
-For the $+\mathbf{\hat{z}}$ surface it is given by $\mathcal{H}_s\left( \mathbf{r}\right) = v_F\left(\boldsymbol\sigma \times\mathbf{\hat{p}}\right) _{z}$, with $v_F$ the speed of the charge carriers at the Fermi level, $\mathbf{\hat{p}}=-i\mathbf{\hbar\boldsymbol{\nabla_\mathbf{r}}}$ the momentum operator and $\boldsymbol\sigma=(\sigma_x,\sigma_y,\sigma_z)$ the Pauli vector in the spin subspace\cite{Zhang_2009,Zhang_2010}.
-The direct contact of a TI with a conventional superconductor favors the tunneling of Cooper pairs and therefore induces a superconducting state by surface proximity effect.
-For this region, the elementary excitations of the system are described by the BdG-Dirac Hamiltonian with a induced spin-singlet $s$-wave order parameter
+This section is focused on the analysis of the energy spectrum and transport observables of systems that can be modeled as 2D junctions with different parallel interfaces and transversal translational invariance.
+The surface states of a strong TI of the Bi$_{2}$Se$_{3}$ family are described by an effective zero-mass Dirac Hamiltonian at the $\boldsymbol{\Gamma}$ point \cite{Zhang_2009,Zhang_2010}.
+For the $+\mathbf{\hat{z}}$ surface it is given by $\mathcal{H}_s\left( \mathbf{r}\right) = v_F\left(\boldsymbol\sigma \times\mathbf{\hat{p}}\right) _{z}$, where $v_F$ is the speed of the charge carriers at the Fermi level, $\mathbf{\hat{p}}=-i\mathbf{\hbar\boldsymbol{\nabla_\mathbf{r}}}$ is the momentum operator and $\boldsymbol\sigma=(\sigma_x,\sigma_y,\sigma_z)$ is the Pauli vector in the spin subspace.
+First, was considered the case of a superconducting region (S) on the surface of a TI.
+There, the direct contact of the TI with a conventional superconductor favors the tunneling of Cooper pairs, inducing a superconducting state by the surface proximity effect.
+For this region, the elementary excitations of the system are described by the BdG-Dirac Hamiltonian with a spin-singlet $s$-wave order parameter